sc0tfree/netbyte/README.md

 ## Test Server

-I have included a test server to better view the functionality of netbyte.
-The server has two tests:
+Netbyte includes a built-in test server to better view its functionality.

+The server has three tests:

-* Echo Test - echo back a user entered string
+* Echo Test - server echoes back a user-specified string
-* Hex Test - server send a random hexadecimal string of user-specified size
+* Display Hex Test - server sends a string of random bytes with user-specified length
-* Count Test - server counts number of input bytes sent from client
+* Byte Count Test - server counts number of input bytes sent from client

 To run the test server on default port 12345:
 ```